 The virus that causes COVID-19 is primarily spread from infected persons via aerosolized respiratory exhalations.
 A consensus now exists that maintaining a 6’ distance between persons is reasonably protective of this transmission route in most circumstances.

 The use of personal fans in the workspace is highly discouraged.
 Fans will carry respiratory droplets well past the conventional breathing zone of 6’, and they will enter another person’s breathing zone.
-In a private office, the use of a small personal fan to move air is allowed.
-In a shared environment, it is not.
+In a private office the use of a small personal fan to move air is allowed.
+In a shared environment it is not.
+A cubicle or a desk with plexiglass barriers does not meet the definition of a private office.
+(Note: this policy includes portable space heaters that are equipped with fans.)

 Smart Phone and Tablet Computers